The Expanse (TV series): Filming

 Produced by Alcon Television and The Sean Daniel Company, principal photography on the first season started on October 29, 2014, in Toronto and concluded on March 27, 2015.
-The second season filmed between April 13, 2016 and September 12, 2016.
+The second season filmed between April 13, 2016, and September 12, 2016.
 Filming for season 3 began on July 12, 2017.
 In February 2019, cast member Lyndie Greenwood announced that the fourth season concluded filming.
-Filming for the fifth season began on September 23, 2019 and ended on February 21, 2020.
-Production on the sixth season took place between January 27, 2021 and May 7, 2021.
+Filming for the fifth season began on September 23, 2019, and ended on February 21, 2020.
+Production on the sixth season took place between January 27, 2021, and May 7, 2021.
+It was impacted by COVID-19 pandemic restrictions, as was post-production of the fifth season.

 Title sequence

 The title sequence of the series has been lauded by reviewers for its ability to elegantly and wordlessly convey important information about the worlds in which the series takes place.
 The title sequence was created by Breeder, a motion graphics design studio in Brisbane, Australia.
 Drawing comparisons to the opening sequence of Game of Thrones, Jason Morehead of Opuszine notes that not only does it depict the development of Earth's expansion into the solar system, it introduces the viewer to the political dynamics within the series.
 "Earth is the old guard, intent on controlling the system and her former colonies; technologically advanced Mars is driven to become a paradise; and the Belt is fighting to keep from being treated as a second-class citizen by both Earth and Mars."

 While the title sequence does change visually as the series progresses, the lyrics that accompany Clinton Shorter's title theme – written and performed by Lisbeth Scott – remain the same.
 Scott noted in a post on Facebook that her words were drawn from Norwegian, though she apologized for any errors in syntax, grammar and pronunciation.